Neon Deploy: Learn how Neon helps developers ship faster with Postgres. Grab your ticket

 2. Click New Project.

-3. Specify values for Name, Postgres version, and Region.
+3. Specify values for Project Name, Postgres version, Cloud Service Provider, and Region.
 Project names are limited to 64 characters.
 If you are a paying user, you can specify Compute size settings when creating a project.
-The settings you specify become the default settings for compute endpoints that you add to your project when creating branches or read replicas.
+The settings you specify become the default settings for computes that you add to your project when creating branches or read replicas.

-After creating a project, you are presented with a dialog that provides your connection details for a ready-to-use neondb database.
+After creating a project, you are presented with a dialog that provides your connection details for your database.
 The connection details include your password.

 View projects